RobCameron3/sql-data-breach-investigation/README.md

-# SQL Data Breach Investigation (Keiko Corp Case Study)

-## Overview
-This project investigates a data breach by analyzing ride-sharing activity and cross-referencing it with employee data using SQL to identify the responsible individual.

----

-## Objective
-Determine who was present at Keiko Corp during the time of the data breach and identify connections between external users and internal employees.

----

-## Key Skills Demonstrated
-- SQL Joins (multi-table relationships)
-- Filtering using timestamps and geolocation (latitude/longitude)
-- Data deduplication using DISTINCT
-- Data cleaning using `split_part`
-- Creating reusable datasets with SQL views
-- Cross-database querying using `dblink`
-- Data matching and entity resolution across datasets
-- Analytical problem solving

----

-## Investigation Process

-### Step 1: Identify rides near the incident location
-Filtered ride data using latitude, longitude, and timestamp to isolate activity near Keiko Corp on the date of the breach.

-### Step 2: Link rides to vehicles
-Joined ride data to identify which vehicles were present.

-### Step 3: Investigate drivers
-Mapped vehicles to owners (drivers), but results were inconclusive.

-### Step 4: Investigate riders
-Shifted focus to riders and identified individuals associated with the suspicious rides.

-### Step 5: Normalize rider names
-Used `split_part` to separate first and last names from a single column.

-### Step 6: Cross-reference with employee database
-Used `dblink` to compare rider names against employee records across a separate database.

----

-## Outcome
-Narrowed the suspect pool and identified a confirmed match by linking ride activity with internal employee data.

----

-## Tools Used
-- PostgreSQL
-- SQL
-- Valentina Studio
+🗄️ SQL – Data Breach Investigation
+(SQL Investigation Case Study)
+🌎 Overview

+This project investigates a simulated corporate data breach by analyzing ride-sharing activity and cross-referencing external transportation records with internal employee data.
+Using SQL, the investigation narrows potential suspects through relational database analysis and cross-database querying.

+🎯 Objective

+Determine who was present at Keiko Corp during the time of the security incident by linking ride activity with employee records and identifying overlapping individuals through SQL analysis.

+❓ Business Challenge

+Following a suspected data breach, investigators needed to determine which individuals were present near the company during the incident.
+The challenge was that the relevant data was distributed across multiple databases and required joining external ride-sharing information with internal employee records.

+💡 Solution

+Developed a SQL investigation workflow that filtered ride activity by time and location, linked rides to vehicles and passengers, cleaned and standardized data, and performed cross-database matching to identify individuals connected to both the transportation records and the company's employee database.

+🛠️ Key Skills Demonstrated
+🔗 Multi-table SQL joins and relational database analysis 📍 Filtering using timestamps and geographic coordinates 🧹 Data cleaning and normalization with split_part
+🗂️ Data deduplication using DISTINCT
+🏗️ SQL view creation for reusable datasets
+🌐 Cross-database querying using dblink
+🔍 Entity resolution and record matching
+🧠 Analytical problem solving and investigative reasoning ⚙️ Investigation Process
+📍 Step 1: Identify Rides Near the Incident

+Filtered ride-sharing records by latitude, longitude, and timestamp to isolate activity surrounding Keiko Corp during the data breach.

+🚗 Step 2: Link Rides to Vehicles

+Joined transportation records to determine which vehicles were present at the incident location.

+👤 Step 3: Investigate Drivers

+Mapped vehicles to registered drivers to identify potential persons of interest.

+🚕 Step 4: Investigate Riders

+Expanded the investigation to passengers and identified individuals associated with the suspicious rides.

+🧹 Step 5: Normalize Rider Data

+Used SQL string functions to separate first and last names into standardized fields for reliable matching.

+🌐 Step 6: Cross-Reference Employee Records

+Used dblink to compare suspected riders against employee records stored in a separate database and identify confirmed matches.

+✅ Outcome

+Successfully narrowed the suspect pool by combining geospatial filtering, relational database joins, data cleaning, and cross-database analysis to identify an individual connected to both the ride-sharing records and the company's employee database.

+💻 Tools Used
+🐘 PostgreSQL
+🗄️ SQL
+💻 Valentina Studio

 ---